tcarrel/RPG/README.md

-Eventually, I may also need someone who can make some sound effects, but I should be able to compose music on my own.
+Eventually, I may also need someone who can make some sound effects, but I should be able to compose music on my own, but I'm willing to accept other's work.

+Since I'm the only person working on this project right now, please just submit an issue if you're interested.

 ==DEVELOPMENT LOG==============================================================